Laboratory Animal Science Program Course Descriptions

-Students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species during their week on-campus (40 hours) at the EVMS in Norfolk, Virginia.
+Students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species during their one week on-campus (40 hours) at the EVMS in Norfolk, Virginia.

 Biotechnology & Diagnostic Techniques

 This course will cover various topics such as molecular analysis and detection systems including ELISA, PCR and real time PCR, basics of cell culture and basics of imaging techniques such as ultrasound, etc.

 Students will be assigned to one topic of interest which will be presented to the group.
 Students will review recent publications in their related topics and prepare a presentation, using the recommendations of their assigned faculty mentors.